 This page is about the BMW motorcycles from about 1950 until they stopped using spokes in the 80s.
-BMW is again using a spoke wheel with a quite different design.
-It looks like a far better way to do it, but I know nothing about them.
+BMW is again using a spoke wheel with an entirely different design.
+It is a far better way to do it.

-This article is to help you build a wheel with the correct offset and to know what spoke is correct for your BMW motorcycle, or to help you identify a spoke.
+This article is to help you build a wheel with the correct offset, know what spoke is correct for your BMW motorcycle, or help you identify a spoke.

 Lacing a wheel and the simple trick to get the offset

-For those that want to lace and true a wheel at home, go ahead.
+Go ahead for those who want to lace and true a wheel at home.
 You will find that it is time-consuming for the first one but very satisfying.
-The rim has an offset, that is that the rim edge isn’t lined up with the edge of the hub.
+The rim has an offset; that is, the rim edge isn’t lined up with the edge of the hub.
 Before you take the old one apart, check the offset.
 Lay the “old” rim on your flat surface with the brake side down and the bearing access side up.
 Notice that the rim is about 1/4″ above the surface?
-Now find three nuts that just fit under the rim and keep them for later use.
+Find three nuts that just fit under the rim and keep them for later use.
 The measurement is .220″.
-On the /2 and /5 the offset is exactly the thickness of a 13 mm nut.
+On the /2 and /5, the offset is exactly the thickness of a 13 mm nut.
 Far too much is made of this “offset thing.”
 If you are off by one mm, you may ignore it.

 The rim has an arrow to show rotation.
 If you have it in the wrong direction, the spokes will need to bend around each other.
-If you don’t find the arrow, then maybe you don’t have an original rim, but some aftermarket product.
+If you don’t find the arrow, then maybe you have an aftermarket product.
 They are of questionable quality.
-Lace up 4 consecutive spokes and nipples (and bushing for the /2) into place.
-The crossing spokes should just miss each other.
-They must not curve around each other to get into place.
+Lace-up 4 consecutive spokes and nipples (and bushing for the /2) into place.
+The crossing spokes should barely miss each other.
+They must not curve around each other to get into position.
 In that case, the spokes are no longer “straight pull” and will slowly try to straighten out.
 That means that they will become loose.
-Remove the spokes, flip the rim over and try again.
-Or, do it correctly the first time by following the directions in the article by Lonnie Walker.
+Remove the spokes, flip the rim over, and try again.

 This is a /2 hub with a steel rim on a flat surface.

-Here you see a nut under the rim and holding it off of the flat surface.
-The amount of offset is the same as the thickness of the nut. by using three nuts spaced equally around the rim, you have an automatic offset.
+Here you see a nut under the rim holding the wheel rim off the flat surface.
+The amount of offset is the same as the thickness of the nut.
+You have an automatic offset by using three nuts spaced equally around the rim.
 Now carefully start threading the spokes into place and start the nipples on each spoke.
 Plan to go around the rim a few times and tighten each nipple the same distance on the spoke.
-You are gently sneaking up on getting the nipples to all be about the same on the spokes.
-Read carefully below.
-More editing to come.
+You are “sneaking up” on getting the nipples to all be threaded the same amount on the spokes.

-If the offset is off by .040″ (1 mm), don’t worry, that isn’t important.
+If the offset is off by .040″ (1 mm), don’t worry; it isn’t that important.
 If it is off by 1/8″ (3 mm), then fix it.
-Next, mount the hub to a stand and use a dial indicator to “dial it in”.
+Next, mount the hub to a stand and use a dial indicator to “dial it in.”
 Check each spoke to hear that it has a musical note when struck.
 They should all have a similar “ring.”
 The musical note indicates the tension on the spoke.
 If you find that a few go “thud,” that means that those spokes are loose.

 I have confidence in the accuracy of the offset numbers on this site.